jhvanderschee/hugobricks/content/docs/settings/footer.md

 ### Menu items

-This array is the footer menu.
-The items in this menu consist of a `title` and a `link` field.
+This is an array that holds the footer menu.
+The items in this array consist of a `title` and a `link` field.
 In the title you put the page title and in link you put the relative url of that page.

 ### Socials